agsb/milliForth-6502/README.md

     * pick, jump, (mtc inner)
     cold, quit, token, skip, scan, getline, (boot and terminal) parse, find, compile, execute, (outer interpreter)

+externals:
     getch, putch, byes (depends on system, used minimal for emulator )

+extensions:
+    2/      shift right one bit
+    jump    jump to address in instruction pointer (ipt)

+extras:
+    bye abort .S .R . dump words

 A my_hello_world.FORTH alternate version with dictionary for use;

+The sp@ and rp@ are now derived from s@ in the my_hello_world.FORTH

 ```